Antony and Cleopatra: Betrayal

 Betrayal is a recurring theme throughout the play.
 At one time or another, almost every character betrays their country, ethics, or a companion.
 However, certain characters waver between betrayal and loyalty.
-This struggle is most apparent among the actions of Cleopatra, Enobarbus, and most importantly Antony.
-Antony mends ties with his Roman roots and alliance with Caesar by entering into a marriage with Octavia, however he returns to Cleopatra.
-Diana Kleiner points out "Anthony's perceived betrayal of Rome was greeted with public calls for war with Egypt".
-Although he vows to remain loyal in his marriage, his impulses and unfaithfulness with his Roman roots is what ultimately leads to war.
-It is twice Cleopatra abandons Antony during battle and whether out of fear or political motives, she deceived Antony.
+This struggle is most apparent in the actions of Cleopatra, Enobarbus, and most importantly Antony.
+Antony mends ties with his Roman roots and alliance with Caesar by entering into a marriage with Octavia, but he returns to Cleopatra.
+Diana Kleiner points out, "Anthony's perceived betrayal of Rome was greeted with public calls for war with Egypt".
+Although he vows to remain loyal in his marriage, his impulses and unfaithfulness to his Roman roots are what ultimately lead to war.
+Cleopatra twice abandons Antony during battle and whether out of fear or political motives, she deceived Antony.
 When Thidias, Caesar's messenger, tells Cleopatra Caesar will show her mercy if she will relinquish Antony, she is quick to respond: